henrysky/astroNN/docs/source/index.rst

 Welcome to astroNN's documentation!
 ======================================

-astroNN is a python package to do various kind of neural networks for astronomers.
+astroNN is a python package to do various kinds of neural networks with targeted application in astronomy.

-Besides conventional neural network like convolutional neural net, astroNN provides bayesian neural network implementation to do neural network with incomplete labeled data and uncertainty analysis.
+For non-astronomy applications, astroNN contains custom loss functions and layers which compatible with Keras.
+The custom loss functions mostly designed to deal with missing labels. astroNN contains demo for implementing Bayesian Neural Net with Dropout Variational Inference and other neural nets.

-Incomplete labeled data means you have some target labels, but you only has a subset of them for some data. astroNN will look for MAGIC_NUMBER (Default is -9999.) in training data and wont backpropagate those particular labels for those particular data.
-For uncertainty analysis, please see the demonstration section.
+For astronomy applications, astroNN contains some tools to deal with APOGEE and GAIA data. astroNN is mainly designed to apply neural nets on APOGEE spectra analysis and predicting absolute magnitude from spectra using data from GAIA parallax.

-Furthermore, astroNN also included a deep learning toy dataset for astronomer - Galaxy10.
+Currently astroNN is a python package being developed by the main author to facilitate his undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE and GAIA satellite data.

-As of now, this is a python package developing for an undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE DR14 and Gaia DR1.
+For learning purpose,, astroNN includes a deep learning toy dataset for astronomer - Galaxy10.

 Getting Started
 ---------------